adambard/learnxinyminutes-docs/bc.html.markdown

 }
 /*Access it like this:*/
 print a[0], " ", a[1], " ", a[2], " ", a[3], "\n"
-quit /*If you are using POSIX bc, deleting this is fine.
-However, if you are using syntax from GNU bc, you have to add this line of code to end this program.*/
+quit /*Add this line of code to make sure that your program exits.
+This line of code is optional.*/
 ```
 Enjoy this simple calculator!
 (Or this programming language, to be exact.)